Danhayes3008/Milestone-project1/README.md

 After adding the links and styling them, i tested all of them to see if they opened to the social media websites they are ment to go to take you to.
 I tested this on desktop, tablet and mobile, there was no issue on either platform.
 29/10/2018

+made some alterations so that the footer with the social media icons sit at the bottom of the screen. footer positioned correctly when tested.
+6/11/2018

 --------------------------------------------------------------------------------